Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 For standard storage, remember that there's a limit on the IOPS per storage account.
 See the row that contains Total Request Rate in the article Azure Storage scalability and performance targets.
 There's also an initial limit on the number of storage accounts per Azure subscription.
 Balance VHDs for the larger SAP landscape across different storage accounts to avoid hitting the limits of these storage accounts.
 This is tedious work when you're talking about a few hundred virtual machines with more than a thousand VHDs.

-Because using standard storage for DBMS deployments in conjunction with an SAP workload isn't recommended, references and recommendations to standard storage are limited to this short article
+Using standard storage for DBMS deployments in conjunction with an SAP workload isn't recommended.
+Therefore, references and recommendations to standard storage are limited to this short article

 To avoid the administrative work of planning and deploying VHDs across different Azure storage accounts, Microsoft introduced Azure Managed Disks in 2017.
 Managed disks are available for standard storage and premium storage.
 The major advantages of managed disks compared to nonmanaged disks are: